manivannanpandiyan17/Zoom-MobileAutomation/README.md

 To execute in cmd, navigate to the POM file directory and run the command as mvn clean install

-Tests will run successfully and reports will be generated in its respective directory
+Tests will run successfully and reports will be generated in its respective directory.